If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Enter any leasing payments if they were incurred for the purposes of your trade.

-Business bank and other financial charges (box 14)
+Business bank and other financial charges (box 14 on the paper return)

 Enter any bank, overdraft, credit card charges or hire purchase interest incurred by your trade.